3loc/openapi-mcp-server/README.md

 # OpenAPI MCP Server

-This is a skeleton project that you can use as a starting point for building your own MCP server supporting all three protocols.
+This is a skeleton project that you can use as a starting point for building your own MCP server.
+The example addition function demonstrates how to implement handlers across all three protocols.

 ## Features

+Current implementation status:
-[X] - Standard I/O (stdio)
+- ✅ Standard I/O (stdio)
-[ ] - Server-Sent Events (SSE)
+- ⬜ Server-Sent Events (SSE)
-[ ] - OpenAPI/REST endpoints
+- ⬜ OpenAPI/REST endpoints

 ## Building and Running